LostArrows27/anime-subtitle-player/README.md

 #### 2. Dicitonaries + Translation

-- [ ] "Translation" modal for each word when hovering
+- [x] "Translation" modal for each word when hovering
-- [ ] Add hover translation hover for word with 'each word translation i4"
+- [x] Add hover translation hover for word with 'each word translation i4"
+- [ ] Popup Dictionary Loading UI
+- [ ] Complete popup dicitonary Body
 - [ ] Add Shortcut instruction for this
 - [ ] See more word information when hover up => open pop up dictionary (use ChakraUI's drawer)
 - [ ] Moving the translation feature to use everywhere on the screen too;